NYPL-Simplified/web-reader/README.md

 1. Before getting started, be sure to run `npm install`.

-If you are internal to NYPL you can be added to the private `@nypl-simplified-packages/axisnow-access-control-web` package, which is required in order to open the AxisNow Encrypted EPUB example.
-If you decide to install this package, you'll also need to generate a Personal Access Token in GitHub with `read` permissions and run `GH_PACKAGE_AUTH_TOKEN=<your-token-here> npm install`.

 2. In order to open any of the PDF examples in the Example App, you'll need to allow urls in a `WebpubManifest` to be proxied.
 This is done by passing a `proxyUrl` to the `<WebReader>` component.
 In order to do that, you must have a proxy running somewhere.

 We have set up a small express-based CORS proxy that can be run for local development.